xinruzhangstevens/551python/README.md

 INTRODUCTION
 ===
-This project aims to establish a game platform named "Pirate Wars" by module pygame in python.
-The game rule is that players move the pirate ship through the left and right keys on the keyboard.
-In addition, they destroy the enemy ships by launching bullets through the space bar until they finally meet the octopus monster.
-Once players defeat the monster by shooting bullets, it shows that they win the game.
-However, if the pirate ship collides with the enemy ship, it will show the end of the game.
+This project aims to establish a game platform named "AVENGERS-WAR" by module pygame in python.
+The game rule is that players move the superhero---the Spiderman and the Ironman through the left, right, up, down keys on the keyboard.
+In addition, the players can destroy the enemy UFO by operating the direction of superheroes until they finally meet the Boss---Thanos.
+Once players defeat Thanos by shooting bullets, it shows that they win the game and thanos' life is ended.
+However, if the superheros collides with the enemy UFO or weapons of thanos, it will show the end of the game.

 FEATURE
 ===